PaKicek/Rubik-s-Cube/README.md

 # Rubik's Cube
 Formely an 8th labwork of C/C++ course (2nd semester, 3-4 stream)

-This project was compiled using CMake in Visual Studio Code.
+This project was compiled with the use of CMake in Visual Studio Code.
 For build, do these steps:
 1. Clone a repository
 2. Run `cmake ./build` or click Build all projects in menu when clicking a RMB on CMakeLists.txt (in VS Code)
 3. Run `cd build` and then `make`.
 The executable will appear in build directory